WuglyakBolgoink/iso-location-code/README.md

 0 | Direction | ohne
 0 | Filter Class | Unfiltered

 ## JSON-File:

-On each section 'rex'-Attribute is value of Table
+On each section there is 'rex'-Attribute.
+For example in original table **"MME_TEST_OBJECTS"** there is column with name **"TEST_OBJECT"**, and same for other tables.
+In my case, I will have only one attribute in all objects in JSON-file.

 ```json
 {
   "F1": [